ReviBronsht/recipe-builder/ReadMe.md

 ########################################################################################################################

+The Client (frontend)

-The Client (frontend): By default, the user would start at the landing page which includes a short description about the website and 2 buttons: to the "all recipes" page and to the "recipe builder" page.
+By default, the user would start at the landing page which includes a short description about the website and 2 buttons: to the "all recipes" page and to the "recipe builder" page.

 "all recipe" page: fetch all of the db's recipes.
 "recipe builder" page: use the algorithm.
 This page shows the correct form according to the user's stage in the recipe build process and calls for algorithms accordingly.